Convergence of Limited Communications Gradient Methods: Convergence - Binary Quantization

 \section{Convergence - Binary Quantization}

 In this section, we investigate the convergence of the quantized gradient method

-for solving the optimization problem~\eqref{main_problem} when $\mathcal{X}=\R_+^N$.
-We make the additional assumption that the gradients $\nabla f$ are $B$-bounded, i.e., $||\nabla f(\vec{x})||\leq B$ for all $\vec{x}\in \R_+^N$.
-This assumption holds for the dual function in the TCP problem, see Section~\eqref{subsec:Application_RA}.
-In the next section, which considers unconstrained problems, the gradients can be unbounded.
+for solving the optimization Problem~\eqref{main_problem} when $\mathcal{X}=\R_+^N$.
+We make the additional assumption that the gradients $\nabla f$ are $B$-bounded, i.e., $||\nabla f(\vec{x})||\leq B$ for all $\vec{x}\in \R_+^N$.\footnote{This assumption is only needed in this section.
+The dual gradient is generally bounded if the primal problem is strongly convex and has bounded feasible set, see Proposition~6.1.1 in~\cite{nonlinear_bertsekas}.
+For example, the dual gradient is bounded in the TCP problem in Section~\ref{subsec:Application_RA}.} In the next section, which considers unconstrained problems, we allow the gradients to be unbounded.

-In the analysis we take advantage of the following property of optimal solution $\vec{x}^{\star}$. \begin{lemma} Consider the optimization problem~\eqref{main_problem} with $\mathcal{X}=\R_+^N$.
+In the analysis we take advantage of the following property of optimal solution $\vec{x}^{\star}$. \begin{lemma} Consider optimization Problem~\eqref{main_problem} with $\mathcal{X}=\R_+^N$.
 For $\alpha>0$ define the function